-A work schedule for the week will be drawn up so that people see when they will be on duty and when it may be time for other things.
-Working hours may vary and it can be both early mornings and late evenings and nights.
-The workload depends on how many volunteers we get.
-We cannot assure you that volunteers will have time to take special care or run your own dogs.
+A work schedule for the week will be worked out in a way that is is clear when you are on duty and when you may have time for other things.
+Working hours may vary and it can be both early mornings and late evenings as well as nights.
+The workload depends on how many volunteers we get together during the week.
+We cannot assure that volunteers will have time to take much care of nor run own dogs.

 Breakfast is available for self-service in the accommodation or the checkpoint.
-You are responsible for making your own breakfast and washing your own dish.
+You are responsible for making your own breakfast and of cause washing your own dishes.

-On Friday, the race week ends with an award ceremony and dinner for the competitors and handlers.
+On Friday evening the race week ends with an award ceremony and dinner for the competitors and handlers.

-We will have our own special party for all the officials Saturday night (12/3) and it is of course free for all volunteers.
+We will have our volunteers dinner/party for all the volunteers Saturday night and it is of course free for all volunteers.

 Särna is a real cold spot and we have had nights with temperatures down to -35 ° C!
-Then you have to be properly dressed with warm clothes and boots out at the checkpoint as well as at the start and finish area.
+Be prepared so you are properly dressed with warm clothes and boots out at the checkpoint as well as at the start and finish area.
 It’s not always cold, sometimes it’s also bright sunshine.
 In short: Prepare yourself for a week in the wilderness, then it will be good!

 In some places there is no mobile coverage for the usual network.
-It may be good to let them at home know this so they do not become alarmed if you do not respond within a few days.
+It may be good to let closets family and friends know, so they do not get worried if you do not respond within a few days.
 Of course we have systems of communication but they cannot be used for private purposes.

 As volunteers, we are all representatives of the Swedish Polar Dog Club (SPHK).
 All volunteers must be prepared at any time of day or night to perform their duty if something unexspected happens.
 This means that your are not allowed to drink any alcohol during the competition, 1st-8th of March 2020 (except during the volunteers dinner/party Saturday night)

 Good things to have with you: